MarkEWaite/xshell-plugin/CONTRIBUTING.md

 The lines of the code will be covered in three different colors, red, green, and orange.
 Red lines are not covered in the tests.
+Orange lines are partially covered in the tests, with some branches not covered.
-Green lines are covered with tests.
+Green lines are covered in the tests.

 ## Maintaining automated tests